Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Long time limit: state of the art

 To the best of our knowledge, this model has not been studied much.
 We mention that the ground state is noncritical for $|J_x|\neq |J_y|$.
 As shown in Appendix~\ref{a:GSdualXY}, for $|J_y|<|J_x|$ the ground state is in a Landau phase where both spin flip symmetries over odd and even sites are broken, for $|J_y|>|J_x|$, instead, it is in a nontrivial $\mathbb Z_2\times\mathbb Z_2$ protected topological phase (see, e.g., Ref. \cite{Smacchia2011Statistical} for $J_x=0$).

 Hamiltonian \eqref{eq:dual_xy} can be mapped into the one of the quantum XY model, given in Eq.~\eqref{eq:XY_model}, by means of a Kramers-Wannier duality transformation, which will be described in detail in Section~\ref{sec:duality}.
 After the duality transformation the Hamiltonian~\eqref{eq:dual_xy} is therefore quadratic in terms of Majorana fermions: the time evolution of the $n$-point correlation functions is determined only by the $n$-point correlation functions at the initial time.
-As reviewed in the previous section, only the $2$-point functions survive the limit of infinite time (the asymptotic state is Gaussian).
-The correlation matrix of the generalised Gibbs ensemble can thus easily be determined from the initial correlation matrix (which consists of the initial expectation values of all local operators mapped by the duality transformation into operators that are quadratic in Majorana fermions).
+As reviewed in the previous section, the asymptotic state is Gaussian and thus determined by the 2-point correlation functions.
+The generalised Gibbs ensemble can thus easily be determined from the initial correlation matrix consisting of the initial expectation values of all local operators mapped by the duality transformation into operators that are quadratic in Majorana fermions.
 This allows one to obtain the stationary values of local operators with minimal effort.
 Since however we are considering this model as a representative of a larger class of systems for which this procedure would not apply, we describe also an alternative approach.

 Specifically, one could infer that this is an integrable model from the fact that a boost operator $\bs B$ exists and takes the standard form \be \bs B=\sum_{\ell\in\mathbb Z} \ell\, \bs h_\ell, \ee where $\bs h_\ell= \bs\sigma^x_{\ell-1}(J_x\bs I-J_y\bs\sigma^z_\ell)\bs\sigma^x_{\ell+1}$.
 That is to say, we can construct a tower of conserved operators $\bs Q_n$ in the following manner: \be \bs Q_{n+1}=i [\bs B, \bs Q_n],\qquad \bs Q_1=\bs H. \ee We are then in a position to either guess the corresponding Lax operator (which, in this model, was obtained in Ref.~\cite{gombor2021}) and exploit the integrable structure to compute the GGE expectation values~\cite{Fagotti2013Stationary}, or to construct a truncated generalised Gibbs ensemble~\cite{Pozsgay2013The} using the most local charges.
 For generic $\theta$ all these methods converge to the same values.